ethanj360/deloitte/README.md

 - Create calculated fields that turn raw status signals into measurable business metrics
 - Use filtering to improve dashboard interactivity and analysis flow
 - Build structured Excel classifications from numeric scoring logic
-- Translate technical outputs into business-friendly findings for clients
+- Translate technical outputs into business-friendly findings for stakeholders